William Rawls: Season 3

 With Burrell's promotion to Commissioner, Rawls is promoted to Deputy Commissioner of Operations in his place.
-During weekly ComStat meetings with the BPD's district commanders, Rawls relentlessly interrogates them about how they are handling crime rates in their respective jurisdictions.
+During weekly CompStat meetings with the BPD's district commanders, Rawls relentlessly interrogates them about how they are handling crime rates in their respective jurisdictions.
 While Rawls berates several shift commanders over the season, he commends others like Daniels on numerous occasions as the type of commander he sees as both dedicated and competent.

 When Brother Mouzone sends Lamar into a gay bar to search for Omar Little, Rawls is shown briefly in the background, out of uniform and holding a drink, with a smile on his face and apparently at ease in the environment.
-This suggests that Rawls is likely a closeted gay or bisexual, as he is married with a family, and disclosing such information could harm his career.
+This suggests that Rawls is likely a closeted gay or bisexual man, as he is married with a family, and disclosing such information could harm his career.

 When Howard "Bunny" Colvin reveals Hamsterdam to his colleagues and superiors during a CompStat meeting Rawls publicly berates Colvin, but confides the following meeting with him and Burrell that it is "insane and illegal", but "brilliant".

 During the shutdown of Hamsterdam, Rawls personally orders the mobilization of the Quick Response Team (QRT) and drives into the thick of it with his car radio playing Richard Wagner's Ride of the Valkyries, echoing the renowned helicopter scene from the film Apocalypse Now, defying Colvin's request that no mass arrests occur and also denying Daniels a QRT unit for taking down the Barksdale organization.